Decay of correlations and thermodynamic limit for the circular Riesz gas: Introduction

 The first-order asymptotic of long-range Riesz gases is governed by a mean-field energy functional, which prescribes the macroscopic distribution of particles \cite{chafai2014first,serfaty:book1}, corresponding in our circular setting (\ref{eq:def gibbs}) to the uniform measure of the circle.
 In \cite{boursier2021optimal}, we have investigated the fluctuations of the system and shown that gaps (large spacing between particles) fluctuate much less than for i.i.d variables and much more than in the log-gas case.
-Additionally we have established a central limit theorem for linear statistics with singular test-functions, which can be applied in particular to characteristic functions of intervals, thus proving rigorously the predictions of the physics literature \cite{lewin2022coulomb,santra2021gap}.
+We have additionally established a central limit theorem for linear statistics with test-functions of very poor regularity, which can for instance be applied to characteristic functions of intervals, thus proving rigorously the predictions of the physics literature \cite{lewin2022coulomb,santra2021gap}.
 The purpose of this very paper is to investigate another class of problems, related to the question of decay of correlations.
-More precisely we work at proving the optimal decay of gap correlations as in \cite{erdos2014gap} which considers this question for $\beta$-ensembles and at proving the uniqueness of the limiting measure.
-We will show that after rescaling, chosen so that the typical spacing between particles is of order $1$, the point process converges in the large $N$ limit to a certain point process $\Riesz_{s,\beta}$. \\
+More precisely we work at proving the optimal decay of gap correlations as in \cite{erdos2014gap} which considers this question for $\beta$-ensembles and at proving the uniqueness of the limiting Gibbs state.
+We will show that after rescaling, chosen so that the typical spacing between particles is of order $1$, the microscopic point process converges in the large $N$ limit to a certain point process $\Riesz_{s,\beta}$. \\

 \paragraph{\bf{Infinite volume limit}} Let $(x_1,\ldots,x_N)$ be distributed according to (\ref{eq:def gibbs}).
 Fix a centering point on $\dT$, say $x=0$, and consider the rescaled point configuration